RN-to-BSN Degree: Everything You Need to Know

 Clinical experience is also an important part of an RN-to-BSN program.
-In 2012, the AACN’s RN-BSN Task Force made recommendations so an ADN student can transition to a baccalaureate level with the help of hands-on training.
+In fact, the AACN’s RN-BSN Task Force made recommendations so an ADN student can transition to a baccalaureate level with the help of hands-on training.

 Defined as “practice experience” by the task force, the lessons are broken into two categories: Direct and indirect care.
 The intent is to build a student’s proficiency level in areas such as leadership development, inter-professional collaboration and communication, clinical prevention and population health and integration of technologies into practice.
 Your RN-to-BSN program should include both direct and indirect care clinical experiences.

 Provide care directly to the patient and communicate with patient and their family